bradcush/zecli/README.md

 **NOT FOR PRODUCTION USE!** This code base uses [zcash-devtool](https://github.com/zcash/zcash-devtool) as a starting point which has not been written with security in mind.
-The eventual goal is to make this production ready, but for now use at your own risk.
+The eventual goal is to make this particular client production ready, but for now use at your own risk.
+Some but not all actions that are known ahead of time to compromise on security or leak privacy will ask for further user confirmation before running.

 ## About